Connect group leaders training

 How do Connect Groups Work?

-Each group has a leader - they are supported by their department leader who comes alongside to help their group to help it flourish and assist with pastoral care.
+Each group has a leader - every cg leader is supported by their department leader who comes alongside to help their group to help it flourish and assist with pastoral care.

-When it is time to launch new groups we promote the groups.
+When it is time to launch new groups we help you promote your group.

 - Prepare well.